 Vision WA will become a sustainable, low-waste, circular economy in which human health and the environment are protected from the impacts of waste.
 Objectives Avoid Western Australians generate less waste.
-Recover Western Australians recover more value and resources from waste.
-Protect Western Australians protect the environment by managing waste responsibly.
-Targets 2025 per cent reduction in waste generation per capita 2030 per cent reduction in waste generation per capita 2025 Increase material recovery to 70 per cent 2030 2030 No more than 15 per cent of waste generated in Perth and Peel regions is landfilled.
-2030 All waste is managed and/or disposed to better practice facilities
+Recover Western Australians recover more value and resources from Protect Western Australians protect the environment by managing Targets 2025 10 per cent reduction in waste generation per capita 2030 20 per cent reduction in waste generation per capita 2025 Increase material recovery to 70 per cent 2030 Increase material recovery to 75 per cent From 2020 Recover energy only from residual waste O 2030 No more than 15 per cent of waste generated in Perth and Peel regions is landfilled.
+O 2030 All waste is managed and/or disposed to better practice facilities